 Note: If you accept one of these loans, you must complete a Federal Direct Loan Promissory Note and complete a debt management session in addition to filing a FAFSA.

 St. Edward’s also maintains information on a number of alternative loan programs.
 Repayment of most of these loans can be deferred while you are enrolled at least part time.
 Plus, you don’t need to complete a need-analysis form, like the FAFSA.
 You just need to pass a standard credit check or have a co-signer on your loan.

 Assistance Programs for Veterans

 If you are a veteran of the U.S. Armed Forces, you may be eligible to use your VA Educational Benefits at St. Edward’s.
 (Hazlewood benefits cannot be used because of our private university status.)
-We can help determine your eligibility and answer any questions you might have at 512-448-8523 or veterans [at] stedwards.edu.
+Our Veteran Affairs office can help determine your eligibility and answer any questions you might have and can be reached at 512-492-3193 or firstname.lastname@example.org.